EtienneRod/MediaImport/README.md

 This use Webhooks from both Plex and Radarr in order to do so.

+You need to create a TOML configuration file, see the example in MediaImport.toml

 Here is an example of Docker-Compose (compose.yaml) to launch it :

 ```yaml